initialcommit-com/git-sim/README.md

 - Share visualizations (jpg image or mp4 video) of your Git commands with your team, or the world
 - Save visualizations as a part of your team documentation to document workflow and prevent recurring issues
 - Create static Git diagrams (jpg) or dynamic animated videos (mp4) to speed up content creation
-- Help newer developers learn Git
+- Help visual learners understand how Git commands work

 ## Features
 - Run a one-liner git-sim command in the terminal to generate a custom Git command visualization (.jpg) from your repo